-There are two main situations in which you can encounter this message.
+There are three main situations in which you can encounter this message.

 Sometimes, the message may be related to your streaming video quality settings in your Plex app.